 Anything from crime thrillers to essays and interviews can fall under narrative nonfiction.
 What distinguishes narrative nonfiction from the other sub-genres is its playfulness with language.
 While other sub-genres are can also be written in the same manner, narrative nonfiction is premised on the creativity of a narrative, so much so that it doesn’t even feel like nonfiction.

-Embarking on a nonfiction writing project is not an easy task.
-It requires a lot of research and hard work, precisely because you’re in the business of journalism and creative writing.
+Embarking on a nonfiction book writing journey requires a lot of research and hard work, precisely because you’re in the business of journalism and creative writing.

 To understand what sub-genre will suit you best, figure out what stories you respond well to.
 Does telling other people’s stories interest you?
 Or, perhaps you would rather tell your own?
 Do you want to expose an unknown cultural phenomenon, or inspire the world?
 Knowing what you’re passionate about helps you find material that you can easily convert into a full-length and even potentially best-selling novel.